-As the capital of Poland, Warsaw was one of the most beautiful and sophisticated cities in central Europe until it was almost totally destroyed during the Nazi occupation of World War II.
-The end of the war saw most of the city reduced to rubble and ruins, and large swathes of the population killed or interred in Nazi concentration camps.
-The city underwent a major rejuvenation project following this havoc, and the buildings in the heart of the old city were meticulously restored during its major rejuvenation project.
+As the capital of Poland, Warsaw was one of the most beautiful and sophisticated cities in central Europe until it was almost destroyed during the Nazi occupation of World War II.
+The end of the war saw most of the city reduced to ruins, and large swathes of the population killed or interred in concentration camps.
+Following this, the buildings in the heart of the old city were meticulously restored during its major rejuvenation project.

 Warsaw is divided into two distinct halves by the Vistula River, with the Old Town, the modern city centre, and most of the tourist attractions on the western side.
 The eastern side of the river comprises mostly uninteresting residential suburbs and business districts.

 Today, Warsaw presents a modern urban landscape of high-rise buildings, and the years of communist rule have left an uninspiring architectural legacy of drab concrete structures and uniform prefab-style housing.

 Although many people give scant regard to Warsaw as an appealing tourist destination, it is still Poland's largest city and the political, economic, scientific, and cultural hub of the country.
 It has many museums and historical monuments, galleries, and historic attractions, a variety of restaurants and open-air cafes, and an energetic nightlife.